geopaparazzi/usermanual/userguide/use_case_egypt.rst

 Monitoring activities
 ++++++++++++++++++++++++++

-During fall of 2010 Geopaparazzi has been used in the monitoring of small waste water treatment plants in decentralized communities of the Nile Delta, in a thesis project in Environmental Engineering within a larger project of technical development cooperation (`ESRISS project
+During fall of 2010 Geopaparazzi has been used in the monitoring of **small waste water treatment plants in decentralized communities** of the Nile Delta, in a thesis project in Environmental Engineering within a larger project of technical development cooperation (`ESRISS project
 <http://www.eawag.ch/forschung/sandec/gruppen/sesp/esriss/index_EN>`_).

-The idea was to be able to do effective analysis and mapping of the plants in the area of the Nile Delta to compare different types of treatment and analyze the parameters that contribute to the success or failure of a solution.
+The idea was to be able to do an **effective analysis and mapping of the plants** in the area of the Nile Delta to **compare different types of treatment and analyze the parameters that contribute to the success or failure of a solution**.
 The result of this campaign suggested the usefulness of this application and the need to widen its use to build the existing maps that consider all the complexity of the factors involved in the search for solutions to improve the health conditions of the contexts under analysis.
 Only in this way it is possible to build an updated database